github-bowen/vidore-benchmark/README.md

-# VLMs Analysis on Vidore Benchmark - TU Delft Course Project
+# Detailed Analysis of VLMs for Cross-Modal Document Retrieval

 ## About This Project

 This project was developed for the TU Delft **DSAIT4050 Information Retrieval course** (2025).
-It extends the original Vidore Benchmark with additional retrievers and significant code modifications to enhance retrieval performance.
+It conducts a comprehensive analysis of various Vision-Language Models (VLMs) in cross-modal document retrieval tasks using the Vidore Benchmark.
+Our work extends the original benchmark with additional retrievers and significant code modifications to enable more thorough performance evaluation.

 ## Main Contributions